Latvian Christian Academy has received full State and European accreditation without duration.

 - Professional Master study programme “Social Business Administration”.

-Latvian Christian academy has signed Agreement for ERASMUS+ studies partnerships with Universities abroad across Europe.
+Latvian Christian Academy is member of ERASMUS Charter of European Universities.
+The Academy has signed Agreement for ERASMUS+ studies partnerships with 20 Universities across Europe.

 - Bethlehem University (PA),